brevzin/cpp_proposals/2011_pipeline/pipeline.md

 This is where a placeholder syntax would come in handy.
-If, instead of requiring a function call (that the left-hand side was inserted into), we chose to require a placeholder (like Hack and one of the JavaScript proposals), we could have both:
+If, instead of requiring a function call (that the left-hand side was inserted into), we chose to require a placeholder (like Hack, Racket, and one of the JavaScript proposals), we could have both:

 ```cpp
 a |> views::zip(>, b)               // evaluates as views::zip(a, b)